Vascular surgery is used to resolve problems with the vascular system (arteries and veins), such as varicose veins. At London Bridge

 Vascular surgery can be used to treat the following problems.

 Usually treated by an operation on the abdomen where the aneurysm is replaced with an artificial artery.
 However, where possible the treatment, ("endovascular aneurysm repair") where a special stent graft is, is threaded into the aortic aneurysm through a small incision in each groin.
 This results in a shorter stay in hospital and a much quicker recovery period.

-In micro-injection sclerotherapy (MIST) an irritant solution is injected into the thread veins - also called spider veins and telangiectasias.
+In microsclerotherapy (injection sclerotherapy) an irritant solution is injected into the thread veins - also called spider veins and telangiectasias.
 This causes inflammation and destruction of the